Labhatorian/file-sorter-python/README.md

 ## How can you use it
 Just put it in the folder with all the files you want to get it sorted.

+## Important
+This is in no way a perfect script.
+It makes mistakes for like 20% of the files, at least in my tests.
+You will probably need to still do some manual labour, but it will still be faster than doing every file invidually by hand.

 ### Config
 In the beginning of the script are a few variables you can change to your liking.
 However they don't do much. \
 *Maybe there will be a variable for the percentage instead of it asking for one every time.*